Variants of thick-restart Lanczos for the Bethe-Salpeter eigenvalue problem: Details of the implementation in SLEPc

 \paragraph{Orthogonalization}

 As in any Lanczos-type eigensolver, one can propose sophisticated schemes such as partial reorthogonalization in order to avoid loss of orthogonality among the generated Lanczos vectors when Ritz values begin to stabilize.
 In SLEPc we tend to avoid this type of strategies, due to the increased complexity of implementation and because for moderate restart size full reorthogonalization is usually not much more expensive.
 In most SLEPc solvers we use Classical Gram-Schmidt with conditional reorthogonalization~\cite{Hernandez:2007:PAE}.
 However, the methods of \cref{sec:thick} cannot reuse this procedure directly because the formulas are slightly different.
-In this case, we have opted for a hybrid scheme where a simple local orthogonalization is followed unconditionally by a full reorthogonalization involving all previously computed Lanczos vectors.
-This corresponds to lines $6-10$ of \cref{alg:shao-reorth}, and similarly in the other methods.
-In our experiments, we have checked that this scheme is enough to obtain an orthogonal basis to working precision, and does not require an additional orthogonalization in any case.
+In this case, we have opted for a hybrid scheme consisting of (i) local (3-term) orthogonalization, except in the case of restart, as in lines \ref{alg:shao-reorth-reset:line3}--\ref{alg:shao-reorth-reset:line8} of \cref{alg:shao-reorth-reset}, followed by (ii) unconditional full reorthogonalization involving all previously computed Lanczos vectors, as in lines \ref{alg:shao-reorth-reset:line9}--\ref{alg:shao-reorth-reset:line11} of \cref{alg:shao-reorth-reset}.
+In the experiments of \cref{sec:results}, this scheme has been enough to compute bases that are orthogonal to working precision.
+However, in difficult problems, depending on the spectrum distribution, it might be necessary to perform an additional full orthogonalization\footnote{Our current implementation does not incorporate a third orthogonalization.}.

 \paragraph{Shift-and-invert}

 As mentioned in \cref{sec:problemdef}, the discussed methods already approximate the smallest magnitude eigenvalues, which are the relevant ones for applications, without having to apply any kind of spectral transformation.
 Still, we discuss this possibility here, as it may be useful in case of tightly clustered eigenvalues around zero.